ShaikHafiza/TypeScript/README.md

-This repo contains all my typescript notes.
+This repository contains all my typescript notes.